CiscoSE/stealthwatch-config-backup/README.md

 ## Use Case Description

 This script uses the Stealthwatch Enterprise API's to download all backups files present on Central Management.
-By doing this the backups files can be stored outside the Stealthwatch environment for save keeping.
+By using this script the backups files can be stored outside the Stealthwatch environment for save keeping.

 ## Installation